 Michael Boone

 In late 2002, after a yearlong battle, I was diagnosed with Acute Intermittent Porphyria (AIP).
 At first, I was relieved to finally have answers.
-Then, I learned how little there was that could be done with the disorder.
 I wasn't the first in my family to be diagnosed.
-In the late 1950's my great uncle was diagnosed and then died of the disorder.
-My grandmother would follow in the early 60's at the young age of 28.
+In the late 1950's, my great uncle was diagnosed and died of the disorder.
+My grandmother would follow in the early 60's Aand died at the young age of 28.
 My mother was also diagnosed in the mid 1990's.
-Needless to say I thought I understood the seriousness of the situation, but after learning what my treatment options were, I became nervous.
-After all, I'm married and have two children.
-How was my ability to support them going to be affected?
-I did some research on the disorder and stumbled across the American Porphyria Foundation.
-Through conversing with them I learned of some opportunities to help find better treatments and, maybe, a cure.
-I jumped at the chance with more concern about my children having the gene than with concern about myself.

-The first study I enrolled in was simple and straight forward.
-It required no travel and only one time did I have to send them any samples.
-It was simply blood which was drawn at my local doctor’s office and then mailed off to Salt Lake City.
-The Longitudinal Study is a simple study and I strongly encourage everyone to take part in this study.
-It was through this study that I was able to get gene testing done at no cost to me.
-Now, I have concrete proof of my diagnosis.
-I am still in the study and once in a great while fill out more papers with questions about how I am doing.
-Like I said-- simple and straight forward.
+The first study I enrolled in was the Longitudinal Study, which was straight forward.
+It required no travel and only one time did I have to send any samples.
+It was a simple blood draw at my local doctor’s office and then mailed to Salt Lake City.
+I have remained in the study and once in a great while, I fill out more papers with questions about how I am doing.

-The second study I took part in was the Panhematin study.
-This study required me to fly to Galveston, Texas and stay there in the hospital for four days.
-The research grant paid for all of my travel expenses and there was of course no in hospital expenses for me to worry about.
+The second study I took part in was the Panhematin study in Galveston, Texas at the University of Texas Medical.
+This study required me to fly to Galveston, Texas and stay in the hospital for four days.
+The research grant paid for all of my travel expenses and all study related hospital expenses.
 The APF arranged all the travel.
 Again, this study had a simple procedure.
-Once I began feeling as though I had an attack coming on I contacted the foundation and they made the travel arrangements.
-The next day I flew into Houston Hobby Airport where a car service picked me up and drove me to University of Texas Medical Branch in Galveston.
-This particular study was a double blind study.
-That means that neither I, nor the doctors and nurses know if I was getting the Panhematin or a placebo.
+Once I began feeling as though an attack was coming on, I contacted the APF and they made the travel arrangements.
+The next day I flew into Houston where a car service picked me up and drove me to UTMB.
+This study was a double-blind study, which means that neither I, nor the doctors and nurses know if I was getting the Panhematin or a placebo.
 Only the pharmacist knew.
-In order to keep the secrecy I had to wear a blindfold, the tubing and medicine was wrapped in foil, and a sheet was also placed between me and the bottle of whatever I was getting.
+I had to wear a blindfold, the tubing and medicine was wrapped in foil, and a sheet was also placed between me and the IV and bottle.
 This happened once a day for four days, and I was also on normal saline with 10% dextrose constantly while I was there.
-In all my experience with this study was good.
-Things went smoothly and before I knew it, I was on my way back home to Colorado.
+Things went smoothly and before I knew it, I was on my way back home to Colorado feeling good that I had helped my fellow patients.